 Many people insist that more than 99% of the people who catch COVID-19 recover.
-They maintain that it’s just not that big a deal, even though nearly 30 million people have caught the coronavirus in the US and more than 536,000 have died.
-What they have not considered, though, is that a lot of people experience post-COVID symptoms.
-The number of people who could suffer long-term consequences of post-COVID syndrome (PCS) could be staggering.
+They maintain that it’s just not that big a deal, even though more than 100 million people have caught the coronavirus in the US and more than one million have died.
+Those downplaying the infection have not considered that a lot of people experience post-COVID symptoms.
+The number of people who could suffer long-term consequences of post-COVID syndrome (PCS) is staggering.

 What Is the Incidence of Long COVID?